Alasdair White: Origins

 White is a Scottish Gaelic speaker, and originates from Tong on the Isle of Lewis one of Scotland's Outer Hebrides islands, a geographical area where the Gaelic language and culture are of great importance to its native inhabitants; it is this, combined with general Scottish culture that influences White's playing style.

 White's chief instrument is the fiddle, which he generally plays in West-Highland and North-West styles; these styles being heavily derived from a culture with a rich piping tradition.
 He also plays the whistle, banjo, bouzouki, mandolin, Highland and Small pipes, 'and probably anything else he can lay his hands on!'

 Early career

-White's musical career started while still at school playing with the Face the West, releasing their first CD, Edge of Reason, while still at school.
+White's musical career started while still at school playing with Face the West, releasing their first CD, Edge of Reason, while still at school.
 The band continued on when White left to join Battlefield Band and have just released their second album.
 White appeared with Face the West at the Hebridean Celtic Festival in July 2009 for a Face the West and Friends gig on the main stage.